 Hundreds of additional opportunities are listed in my BOOST YOUR FREELANCE INCOME series as well.

 If you like these books and would like to promote them to others for a commission of 50 percent, I will soon be registering them as Click Bank affiliate products.
 This is the first time I do this and hope that it will result in a wider audience for these life-changing resources.
 Find out how to become an affiliate here.
+(Please note, however, that it has taken longer than initially expected for me to create these products, and they are not yet listed.
+It takes a lot of work to create a viable affiliate product!)

-Want these books from Amazon instead?
-Visit my Amazon.com author-page to get all of my latest e-books.
+For now, you may visit my Amazon.com author-page to get all of my latest e-books.

 Support for Bilingual Writers